boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/influxdb.md

 **Supported Server Version:** InfluxDB v1.8

-Type while creating the data source needs to be influxdb.
+The data source type needs to be InfluxDB when creating the data.

 [Rest API - v4.0](/server-api-reference/v4.0/api-reference/)